Europe's drug regulator advises Covid-19 booster shots for the immunocompromised - KESQ

 Europe’s drug regulator advises Covid-19 booster shots for the immunocompromised

-The European Medicines Agency has concluded that a booster dose of the BioNTech/Pfizer and Moderna coronavirus vaccines “may be given to people with severely weakened immune systems, at least 28 days after their second dose,” according to a statement Monday.
+The European Medicines Agency (EMA) has concluded that a booster shot of the BioNTech/Pfizer and Moderna coronavirus vaccines “may be given to people with severely weakened immune systems, at least 28 days after their second dose,” according to a statement Monday.

+The regulator said it had come to the decision to recommend a third shot after studies showed an extra dose of the two vaccines “increased the ability to produce antibodies against the virus that causes COVID-19 in organ transplant patients with weakened immune systems.”

+The EMA statement added that there was “no direct evidence” that being able to produce antibodies protected against coronavirus, but “it is expected that the extra dose would increase protection at least in some patients.”

 This is a breaking story, more to follow.